If you've lost your pet, don't waste any time. Begin your search as soon as you notice that the animal is missing.

-In addition, you might want to post a message about your lost pet on websites such as nextdoor.com and petamberalert.com.
+In addition, you might want to post a message about your lost pet on websites and apps such as Neighbors, Shadow, craiglist.org, nextdoor.com and petamberalert.com.
 A word of caution: While posting online is an excellent way to advertise lost and found pets, some pet websites and Internet community boards have been used by people attempting to commit fraudulent transactions, so investigate closely all responses you receive from online posting.
 You may want to set up a separate email address to use just for the "lost pet" posting.
 Additional information can be found in the article Avoiding Pet Scams.

 You might also find some helpful advice on the Missing Animal Response Network, which was created by Kat Albrecht, a former police bloodhound handler and search-and-rescue handler.
 Kat is dedicated to reuniting lost companion animals with their owners.
 She has done quite a bit of research into how animals behave when they are separated from their homes, and has discovered that not all lost pet incidents are the same.

 Kat has identified the three most common reasons why pets become separated from their families: opportunistic journey, wanderlust and blind panic.
 She has also identified six major factors that influence the distances that a lost pet will travel: temperament, circumstances, weather, terrain, appearance and population density.
 For more details on how these factors may have influenced your pet's behavior, check out Lost Dog Behavior and Lost Cat Behavior.